K-PaaS/application-platform-guide-eng/user_guide/development_application/python.md

 	</tr>
 	<tr>
 		<td>__init__.py</td>
-		<td>Defines the script that runs when the package is imported..
+		<td>Defines the script that runs when the package is imported.
 If the __init__.py file is deleted, the submodule in the directory cannot be found and the import fails.	</td>
 	</tr>
 </table>